Using cookies on your website

 The two types of cookies

-As far as the compliance is concerned there are two categories of cookie:
+As far as compliance is concerned there are two categories of cookie:

 - Strictly necessary: these are cookies that are needed to provide the service the visitor expects.
-For example a cookie to remember what is in your shopping cart – without this the shopping cart system wouldn’t work and a visitor wouldn’t be able to buy anything.
+For example a cookie to remember what is in a shopper’s shopping cart – without this the shopping cart system wouldn’t work and the shopper wouldn’t be able to buy anything.

 - Non-essential: these are cookies that enhance the site owner’s or visitor’s experience but aren’t vital for the website to work.
 For example: visitor analytics, social sharing buttons or marketing or tracking purposes – these are nice to haves but don’t really limit what the visitor can do or expect.

 - Do I need analytics?
 If you are running a small website, sometimes just knowing the overall visitor numbers per month is all you need.
 If so, you can get basic numbers from the server statistics software or from an external service like Cloudflare (which sits in front of your website).
 Using a method like this makes it easier to comply with the cookie regulations.